 Also, I learned that immediately following a Mexican wedding, the guests surround the bride and groom (standing side-by-side, forming the shape of a heart) as they take their first dance.
-For our bride and groom, the guests surrounded the couple in a semi-circle and took a vow of community support during the final portion of the ceremony.
-This vow reminds the couple that these people will support and nurture them through their marriage, the joys, as well as the trials.
+For our bride and groom, the guests surrounded the couple in a semi-circle and took a vow of community support support and nurture them through their marriage, the joys, as well as the trials.

 I wish my couple well and hope that these little ceremony gestures provided some small, fun—but respective—connections to the bride’s home.